 100 grams of the meat of calves has 337 mg potassium, 83 mg sodium, and trace amounts of other electrolytes like calcium and magnesium.
 Although it may have high cholesterol, these electrolytes support normal blood pressure and balanced fluids for better health.

 Green olives are a superfood.
-A 100 grams of these have a shockingly high amount of sodium (1620 mg) with calcium, magnesium, potassium, and phosphorus.
+100 grams of these have a shockingly high amount of sodium (1620 mg) with calcium, magnesium, potassium, and phosphorus.
 All these keep your body functioning efficiently by regulating blood pressure, water retention, muscle contraction, etc.

 26. Canned foods like soup

-Canned foods are usually not quite healthy considering they have added preservatives that tarnish their nutrition value.
+Canned foods are usually not quite healthy considering they have added preservatives that tarnish their nutritional value.
 However, they may contain electrolytes For example, canned soup has 214 mg of potassium and 7.56 mg of calcium which can help make you strong.

 27. Breakfast cereals

 100 grams of breakfast cereal contains about 362 mg of potassium with sodium, iron, magnesium, and calcium as well.
 These can help you avoid dehydration symptoms by keeping your body’s fluid levels in check.